Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: B-spline Transition Model for mCPR

 and $f_b$ is defined as before \eqref{eq:f-spline}.
-We chose $K$ knots of order $d$ such that the first $K - 1$ knots are spaced evenly between $0$ and $1$ and the final knot is at $+\infty$ (for computation, it is set to $1000$).
 The reference year $t^*_c$ is set to 1990.
 Because we know that mCPR starts at zero in all countries, the parameter $\lambda_c^l$ is fixed to zero.
-The following additional constraints are introduced to ensure that $f_b$ is non-negative and induces an asymptote at $\lambda^u_c$ \begin{itemize} \item The first $J - d - 1$ coefficients are constrained to be positive.
-For computational reasons, we also constrain them to be greater than $0.01$ and less than $0.3$.
-As such, set
+The following splines set up is introduced to ensure that $f_b$ is non-negative and induces an asymptote at $\lambda^u_c$: \begin{itemize} \item We chose $K + 1$ knots of order $d$ such that the first $K$ knots are spaced evenly between $0$ and $1$ and the final knot is at $+\infty$ (for computation, it is set to $1000$).